OffcierCia/ultimate-defi-research-base/README.md

 Here we collect and discuss the best DeFI &amp; Blockchain researches and tools

-Feel free to submit a pull request, with anything from small fixes to translations to tools you'd like to add (or remove!).
-If adding a new tool, **please add a brief description** that you think new users would understand.
+Feel free to submit a pull request, with anything from small fixes to translations to tools you'd like to add.
+If adding a new tool or data, **please add a brief description** that you think new users would understand.

 **[Support Project](https://github.com/OffcierCia/ultimate-defi-research-base/blob/main/README.md#support-project)**